 As of 2022, the tax table for most S corporations is as follows:

 As of 2022, the tax table for S corporations that are also eligible qualified New York manufacturers or QETCs is as follows:

 Also, additional rules not covered here apply to non-New York S corporations.

-A regular New York partnership is only subject to the state filing fee if it has more $1 million in gross income.
-For 2018, the tax table is as follows:
+A regular New York partnership is only subject to the state filing fee if it has $1 million or more in gross income.
+For 2022, the tax table is as follows:

 For purposes of comparison, note that in recent years New York taxes personal income at marginal rates ranging from 4.00% to 8.82%.

 New York City has its own business corporation tax – which is not covered here.

 Let's briefly look at additional details for five of the most common forms of New York business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

 New York corporations are subject to the corporation business tax, which is based on the highest of the corporation's business income base, the corporation's business capital base, or FDM (see above).

 An S corporation is created by first forming a traditional corporation and then filing a special form with the IRS to elect S status.
 Unlike a traditional corporation, an S corporation generally is not subject to separate federal income tax (exceptions include cases where the S corporation has built-in gains, excess passive income, or passive investment income).
 Rather, taxable income from an S corporation is passed through to the individual shareholders, and each individual shareholder is subject to federal tax on his or her share of the corporation's income.
 In other words, S corporations usually are pass-through entities.
 (Note that a shareholder's share of the S corporation's income need not actually be distributed to the shareholder in order for the shareholder to owe tax on that amount.)